becodeorg/Workshop-BeCode-antwerp/README.md

 Add CSS to your html page.

-- Add a class 'red' to your title to turn the text red.
+- Add a class 'red' to your header to turn the text red.
 - Use **descriptive names** for your classes.
 - Change the **background color** of the page.
-- Change the **font** of your title.
+- Change the **font** of your header.
 - ...

 ### Optional Challenge - A real webpage